dannysolow/diss-exports/README.md

 **Instructions**
 1. Either download the .xlsm file or copy and paste the VBA into your own macro-enabled excel file.
-2. Copy and paste your DISS export contents into the the blank .xlsm excel table.
+2. Copy and Paste your DISS export In Cell A:1.
+It is important you overwite all the content here including the instructions
+3. Enable macros: Go to the File tab > Options.
+On the left-side pane, select Trust Center, and then click Trust Center Settings… .
+In the Trust Center dialog box, click Macro Settings on the left, select Enable all macros and click OK.
+4. Go to the "View" tab in the toolbar.
+5. Click on "Macros" and select "View Macros."
-3. Execute the macro
+6. Run the DISS_Reformat macro